psypherion/chatX/README.md

 1. Sign up for an account on [Ngrok](https://ngrok.com/).
 2. Once logged in, navigate to the [API Keys section](https://dashboard.ngrok.com/get-started/your-authtoken) in the Ngrok dashboard.
 3. Copy your API key.
+4. Remember Your api key token is shown only once in a dialogue box.
+5. Do Not use your API ID.
-4. When prompted during the setup, enter your Ngrok API key.
+6. When prompted during the setup, enter your Ngrok API key.
 Alternatively, you can manually create a `credentials.json` file in the project directory with the following content:

    ```json
    {
        "api_key": "your_ngrok_api_key"
    }
    ```
-5. The setup scripts will handle the rest, including generating and storing the authentication token.
+7. The setup scripts will handle the rest, including generating and storing the authentication token.

 ## Usage